AcademySoftwareFoundation/rawtoaces/README.md

 ### RAW conversion options

-In most cases the default values for all "Raw conversion options" should be suffienct.
-Please see the help menu for details of the Raw conversion options.
+In most cases the default values for all "RAW conversion options" should be sufficient.
+Please see the help menu for details of the RAW conversion options.

 ### Conversion using spectral sensitivities